 The Western world is absolutely fascinated by North Korea — tourists from all over the world take great risks visiting the isolated land with its secrets too good to pass up.
-Within this secrecy, unknown to most of the world, is what North Koreans enjoy as entertainment.

 Not ones to disappoint, North Koreans show tourists attractions like the Pyongyang Central Zoo and Circus.
 There, animals from across the globe are on display to the delight of both citizens and tourists alike.